rsdoiel/pttk/about.md

 About this software
 ===================

-pdtk 0.0.0
+pdtk 0.0.1
 ----------------

 ### Authors

 - R. S. Doiel

-pdtk is a Pandoc preproccessor.
-The primary use case is rendering JSON documents via Pandoc templates.
+pdtk is a toolkit for maintaing static websites with Pandoc.
+It includes the prep preprocessor, blogit, rss and sitemap tools.
+The prep preprocessor can be used to turn JSON files into markdown via pandoc templates. blogit is a blog management tool for adding/update blog posts and rss is an RSS file generator for syndicating your work.

 - License: https://spdx.org/licenses/BSD-3-Clause